 The vital of an omnichannel approach is to know the status of your inventory.

-Retailers that put Omnichannel into application the right way – setting up a measure for inventory visibility – their store will be more abilities to prove a smooth customer shopping experience while staying on top of its supply chain.
+Retailers that put omnichannel into application the right way – setting up a measure for inventory visibility – their store will be more able to prove a smooth customer shopping experience while staying on top of their supply chain.

 Challenge 2: Channel-specific processes

 The next challenge for businesses is focusing on channels independently.

 If a retailer’s various supply chain processes are not firing on the same cylinder, then how can they ensure entirely customer satisfaction?
 The answer is they can’t.